 Lindsay started out in therapeutic riding as a volunteer nearly 18 years ago.
 She's been an Advanced Certified Riding Instructor since 2004.
 Lindsay wears a number of hats for the program, from teaching to grant writing to fundraising.
 Lindsay has been with Exceptional Equestrians since 2004.
 Outside of the barn, Lindsay enjoys spending time with her daughters, Finley and Cecelia, and her husband, Matt.

 Stephanie has been involved with Exceptional Equestrians since 2008.
 She is a conscientious, patient instructor who brings out the very best in her students.

 Stephanie has earned her PATH Registered Instructor Certification in 2014.
 Along with teaching, Stephanie manages the care of our equines.
 She holds a degree in Liberal Arts from ECC.
 In her free time she enjoys hanging out with her husband, Ben.

 You can reach Stephanie at Stephanie@eemv.org

 Amanda has been volunteering with Exceptional Equestrians since 2013.
-She is currently pursuing a degree in Elementary Education at Jefferson College.
-In her spare time she enjoys photography and hanging out with her family, friends, and pets, Felix (cat) and Mowanza (dog).
+She became a PATH Int'l Certified Instructor in the summer of 2017.
+In her spare time she enjoys photography and hanging out with her family, friends, and pets, Felix (cat), Tas (dog), and Mowanza (dog).